Monsignor Percy Johnson Catholic High School: History

 Since then, Johnson is home to over 1000 students serving northern Etobicoke and northwestern North York with ethnic groups ranging from Blacks, Filipinos, Hispanics, Poles, Croatians, Arabs and South Asians.

 Academics

 Johnson offers various academic programs and courses ranging from French, English, mathematics, science, geography and technological education.

 Athletics and extra-curricular activities

-The school team, known as the Jaguars, offers intramurals, cross country, basketball, volleyball, track, hockey, soccer, badminton and softball and rugby.
+The school team, known as the Jaguars, offers intramurals, cross country, basketball, volleyball, track, hockey, soccer, badminton, softball and rugby.

 It also offers participation in various memberships in clubs such as Student Council, Yearbook, Empowering Student Partnerships and many others.
 The English and Drama Departments organize selected theatre trips once in a while.